Stag and Hen Parties in Prague

 Personal Safety on your Stag

 The trick here is to stay as a group.
 You'll have no problems inside bars and clubs so long as you keep your wallets/purses and mobiles in your pockets.
 Outside is a different matter.
 Czech TV regularly shows video footage of "loners" on Wenceslas Square being relieved of their wallets by street women.
-There are two pages on this site called Warning and Checklist that will fully prepare you to prevent and/or recover from this type of event.
+There are two pages on this site called Warning and Checklist that will help prepare you to prevent and/or recover from this type of event.